Scores missing at sea as cyclone pummels Indian coast, killing at least 29

 On Monday, the crew sent an SOS that the ship had lost control as the cyclone roared past Mumbai.
 Naval ships were sent to the area and on Tuesday, as the barge started sinking, many of the crew were rescued from the sea.

 The oilfields are around 70 km (45 miles) southwest of Mumbai.
-The barges are deployed by Afcons Infrastructure Limited, a construction and engineering company based in Mumbai, and were engaged in contract work awarded by Oil and Natural Gas Corp, country’s top exploration company.
+The barges are deployed by Afcons Infrastructure Limited, a construction and engineering company based in Mumbai, and were engaged in contract work awarded by Oil and Natural Gas Corp (ONGC), India’s top exploration company.

-More than 200,000 people had been evacuated from their homes in Gujarat before Tauktae, packing gusts of up to 210 kph (130 mph), made landfall.
+“P305 had a full complement of safety equipment including life jackets and life rafts for all persons on board.
+We believe all personnel safely evacuated before the vessel sank,” Afcons said in a statement late on Tuesday.

-No damage has been reported at refineries located in Gujarat and sea ports that were expected to be in the storm’s path.
+The storm caused damage to several of the vessels deployed, the company said, adding that every effort was being made to rescue the missing personnel.

-The Jamnagar refinery, the world’s biggest oil refinery complex owned by Reliance Industries, had reported no damage, a company spokesman told Reuters.
+More than 200,000 people were evacuated from their homes in Gujarat before the arrival of Tauktae, which packed gusts of up to 210 kph (130 mph).

-Additional reporting by Aishwarya Nair and Sudarshan Varadhan; Writing by Sanjeev Miglani and Nupur Anand; Editing by Himani Sarkar, Alex Richardson and Nick Macfie
+Additional reporting by Aishwarya Nair and Sudarshan Varadhan; Writing by Sanjeev Miglani and Nupur Anand; Editing by Himani Sarkar, Alex Richardson, Nick Macfie and Gareth Jones

 Our Standards: The Thomson Reuters Trust Principles.